 HCLTech has a well-defined, Information Cyber Security and Privacy Incident Handling Procedure covering Security and privacy incidents.
 Any incidents reported to the Incident Response team is Triaged as per the process, Incident Response Playbook is followed, it's analyzed for the root cause, and corrective & preventive action is taken.
 No reported incident is underway with Regulators.

 - 7. Provide the following information relating to data breaches: - a.
-Number of instances of data breachesc.
-Impact, if any, of the data breaches
+Number of instances of data breaches-

 Zero, No material breaches